matuskosut/python-perfres/computation_and_scaling.md

 - [Sharedmem](https://github.com/rainwoodman/sharedmem) ([documentation](https://rainwoodman.github.io/sharedmem/)) - Easier parallel programming on shared memory computers
 - [Static Multi-Processing](https://github.com/IntelPython/smp) - SMP module allows to set static affinity mask for each process inside process pool to limit total number of threads running in application.

+Most of the tools for effective computation already come with a lot of optimizations for multicore systems.
+When optimizing for performance we have to take previous optimizations in consideration to avoid opposite effects.
+In the case of oversubcription for example when running multitude of python processes we may consider limiting number of available cores for optimization layer (specific library - e.g. blas).

 ```
 from threadpoolctl import threadpool_info, threadpool_limits
 from pprint import pprint